 Globus CZ is a subsidiary of the German retail conglomerate Globus Hypermarket Holding and has been operating large hypermarkets in the Czech Republic since 1996.
 Their footprint has grown to 15 locations across the Czech Republic.

 In 2013, Globus CZ became the first retailer in the Czech Republic to offer customers self-scanning shopping.
 They started out using dedicated scanning devices – Zebra MC17 and MC18 ‘personal shopper’ mobile computers, enabling customers to self-scan their items, create digital shopping lists and check product prices.

-Challenge: Globus CZ wanted to greatly expand the use of self-scanning in its stores in a cost-effective way thus turning to a mobile self-scanning app solution
+Challenge: Globus CZ wanted to greatly expand the use of self-scanning in its stores in a cost-effective way and to also offer a mobile self-scanning app

-In 2017 Globus CZ started planning to expand self-scanning in its stores and determined that using dedicated scanners would not be affordable because of their high acquisition and maintenance costs.
+In 2017 Globus CZ started planning to expand self-scanning in its stores and wanted to offer more choice by adding a self-scanning mobile app as an option to customers.
 Globus CZ decided to develop a self-scanning app that customers could download to their own smartphones.
 Beyond the primary benefit of a lower TCO up to 3x compared to the dedicated scanners, mobile self-scanning would help Globus CZ deal with peak times like Easter and Christmas because buying dedicated scanners to address those short-term needs leaves the devices idle the rest of the year.
 Also, mobile self-scanning would offer Globus CZ the benefits of direct engagement with their shoppers and deeper understanding of their in-store shopping behaviors.
 After conducting a pilot, Globus CZ rolled the mobile app out to all 15 stores.